petterthowsen/Zen/README.md

 - New builtin modules can be easily added by implementing IBuiltinsProvider

 ## TODO
+- [] Improved error handling
+- - [] make the interpreter track the current token and make the interpreters Error static function use that as the SourceLocation for the error.

 - [x] Typing
 - - [x] Nullable types